Transforming unwanted emotions into something more useful

 Fear comes from imagining something that hasn’t happened yet: it is ‘False Evidence Appearing Real‘.
 Courage isn’t an absence of fear: it is feeling the fear and taking action anyway.

-So if we notice our fear we can ask ourselves what we are afraid of.
+So if we notice our fear then we can ask ourselves what we are afraid of.

 Then we can identify “What is the worst that could happen?” and come up with a plan to deal with that.
 Now our worst case scenario is covered.

-Then we can get clear on the other options we might want instead and choose the way forward that inspires us most.
+Then we can get clear on what other ways forward we might want instead and then choose the option that inspires us most.
 And then we can manage the risks and build the inspiration, determination, and enthusiasm that will move us forward despite our fear.

-This puts us back in control.
-We make the choices.
+This puts us back in control: we are now making proactive choices.

 And it transforms the meaning of the word Fear from ‘False Evidence Appearing Real’ to ‘Face Everything And Rise’.